alexidelrosario/visual_timer/README.md

-A simple visual timer application built with JavaScript and [Electron](https://www.electronjs.org/).
-The window is designed to always be visible so you can keep track of time while working on other tasks.
+A simple, always on top, visual timer built with JavaScript and Electron.
+Designed to help you keep track of time passively while working, making it ideal as a Pomodoro timer or as a tool to combat time blindness.

 <p align="center">
     <img src="./assets/visualTimer.png" width="50%" />